gorhack/webStegFS_project/README.md

 Sprint broken into four sub-goals
   1. Design the map structure for the covert file system to allow maximum flexibility and usability.
   2. Break a large message file into parts to encode across multiple images.
+    - Analysis of how much data can be encoded using LSB
+    - Determine file system overhead in each image
   3. Begin to add API connection and Encode/Decoder into Application.
+    - `$ python3 main.py`
+    - `covertFS$ [command]`
+  4. Functional Design Documents
-  4. From previous Sprint:
+  5. From previous Sprint:
     - Keep all images in memory
     - Error handling in API connection
     - Enforce restrictions on arguments in encode/decode

 ###Sprint 3: Beta release
   Basic stand-alone application to encode/decode a local covert file-system that is able to store, open, and delete files from the covert file-system.
 Command line program will work similar to a unix based directory system.